kf000/Wordle-Solver/README.md

 Download the .py and the two .txt files in a single directory.

-_You would need to import "multiprocessing" and "timeit" python packages to run the script._
+_You will have to import "multiprocessing" and "timeit" python packages to run the script._

 ## About the script